vorzawk/uwcProject/README.md

 # Notes Anonymizer
+I completed this project while working as a Writing Consultant at the [Texas A&M University Writing Center](https://writingcenter.tamu.edu/).
+We collected a dataset of session notes from our writing center as well as others in the region.
+Our goal was to analyze the data to glean insights which would help us improve the effectiveness of our sessions.
+The first step was to process the data so that the dataset did not compromise the identities of the students, and this program accomplishes exactly this.

 The program reads through every word in the session notes and decides whether the given word is a name or not.
 The words identified as names are replaced by the [NAME] token.